The Lost Holliday

 The Lost Holliday is a 2024 American drama film directed by Jussie Smollett and written by Smollett and Jerrell Chesney.
 Smollett also recorded a soundtrack album for the movie.

 The film premiered at the 28th annual American Black Film Festival in June 2024.
 It was released in selected theatres on September 27, 2024, by AMC Theatres.
 It was also released on Amazon Prime on May 9, 2025.

-Premise
+Plot

 The film follows Cassandra Marshall (Vivica Fox), who travels to Los Angeles to plan the funeral of her estranged son, Damien (Jabari Redd).
 Upon her arrival, Cassandra discovers that the funeral arrangements are already being handled by her son's husband, Jason (Jussie Smollett).